ChrisAlvares/node-adwords/readme.md

 You will need an Adwords developer token.
 Apply [here](https://developers.google.com/adwords/api/docs/guides/signup)

-**Note about versioning**: This library is going to follow the Adwords Api and not standard semvar.
-We are going to jump from 1.0 to 201607.0.
-Whenever a new version of the Api comes out, we will update to the version inside Adwords.
-You will need to update via `npm outdated`.
-This is because the Adwords Api is always introducing new apis and breaking old ones.

 ## Getting Started

 The main adwords user object follows the [auth](https://github.com/googleads/googleads-php-lib/blob/master/src/Google/Api/Ads/AdWords/auth.ini) parameters